EASS-HIT-PART-A-2024-CLASS-VI/budget-app-eliorabaev/README.md

-    └── static                  # Static assets folder for styling and images ├── css                 # Folder containing all CSS files for styling the app │   ├── BudgetSteps.css # Styles specific to the BudgetSteps component │   ├── Expense.css     # Styles specific to the Expense component │   ├── Header.css      # Styles for the Header component
-        │   ├── Homepage.css    # Styles for the Homepage layout
+    └── static                  # Static assets folder for styling and images ├── css                 # Folder containing all CSS files for styling the app │   ├── BudgetSteps.css # Styles specific to the BudgetSteps component │   ├── Header.css      # Styles for the Header component │   ├── Homepage.css    # Styles for the Homepage layout
-        │   ├── Income.css      # Styles specific to the Income component
         │   ├── StepStyles.css  # Shared styles for all step-based components (e.g., Balance, Income)
-        │   ├── Suggestions.css # Styles specific to the Suggestions component
         │   └── index.css       # General application-wide styles
         └── images              # Folder containing all image assets ├── logo.png        # Main logo image for the app